-The Audit Committee Report beginning on page 35 and the Management Development and Compensation Committee Report beginning on page 36 do not constitute soliciting material and should not be deemed filed or incorporated by reference into any other filing by Martin Marietta under the Securities Act of 1933 or the Securities Exchange Act of 1934, or subject to Regulation 14A or to the liabilities of Section 18 of the Exchange Act, except to the extent that Martin Marietta specifically requests that the information be treated as soliciting material or specifically incorporates such information by reference.
+The Audit Committee Report beginning on page 36 and the Management Development and Compensation Committee Report beginning on page 37 do not constitute soliciting material and should not be deemed filed or incorporated by reference into any other filing by Martin Marietta under the Securities Act of 1933 or the Exchange Act, or subject to Regulation 14A or to the liabilities of Section 18 of the Exchange Act, except to the extent that Martin Marietta specifically requests that the information be treated as soliciting material or specifically incorporates such information by reference.

-Shareholders' Proposals for 2022 Annual Meeting
+Shareholders' Proposals for 2023 Annual Meeting

-Proposals by shareholders intended to be presented at the 2022 Annual Meeting of Shareholders of Martin Marietta must be received by the Secretary of Martin Marietta no later than December 14, 2021 in order to be included in the Proxy Statement and on the Proxy Card that will be solicited by the Board of Directors in connection with that meeting.
+Proposals by shareholders intended to be presented at the 2023 Annual Meeting of Shareholders of Martin Marietta must be received by the Secretary of Martin Marietta no later than December 14, 2022 in order to be included in the Proxy Statement and on the Proxy Card that will be solicited by the Board of Directors in connection with that meeting.
 The inclusion of any proposal will be subject to applicable rules of the SEC.
 In addition, the Bylaws of Martin Marietta establish an advance notice requirement for any proposal of business to be considered at an Annual Meeting, including the nomination of any person for election as Director.
 In general, written notice must be received by the Secretary of Martin Marietta at its principal executive office, 4123 Parklake Avenue, Raleigh, North Carolina 27612, not less than 60 days nor more than 90 days prior to the first anniversary of the mailing of the preceding year's Proxy Statement in connection with the Annual Meeting and must contain specified information concerning the matter to be brought before such meeting and concerning the shareholder proposing such a matter.
-Accordingly, to be considered at the 2022 Annual Meeting, proposals must be received by the Secretary of Martin Marietta no earlier than January 13, 2022 and no later than February 11, 2022.
+Accordingly, to be considered at the 2023 Annual Meeting, proposals must be received by the Secretary of Martin Marietta no earlier than January 13, 2023 and no later than February 12, 2023.
 Any waiver by Martin Marietta of these requirements with respect to the submission of a particular shareholder proposal shall not constitute a waiver with respect to the submission of any other shareholder proposal nor shall it obligate Martin Marietta to waive these requirements with respect to future submissions of the shareholder proposal or any other shareholder proposal.
 Our Bylaws provide a proxy access right to permit a shareholder, or a group of up to 20 shareholders, owning at least 3% of our outstanding common stock continuously for at least three years, to nominate and include in our proxy materials director nominees constituting up to 25% of the Board of Directors or two Directors, whichever is greater, provided that the shareholder(s) and the nominee(s) satisfy the requirements specified in our Bylaws.
-Under our Bylaws, compliant notice of proxy access Director nominations for the 2022 Annual Meeting must be submitted to the Corporate Secretary of Martin Marietta no earlier than November 13, 2021 and no later than December 13, 2021.
+Under our Bylaws, compliant notice of proxy access Director nominations for the 2023 Annual Meeting must be submitted to the Corporate Secretary of Martin Marietta no earlier than November 14, 2022 and no later than December 14, 2022.
 The notice must contain the information required by the Bylaws.
 Any shareholder desiring a copy of the Bylaws of Martin Marietta will be furnished one without charge upon written request to the Secretary of Martin Marietta at its principal executive office, 4123 Parklake Avenue, Raleigh, North Carolina 27612.
+In addition to satisfying the foregoing requirements under our Bylaws, to comply with the SEC's universal proxy rules (once effective), shareholders who intend to solicit proxies in support of director nominees other than the Board of Directors' nominees must provide notice that sets forth the information required by SEC Rule 14a-19 no later than March 13, 2023.

-April 13, 2021
+April 13, 2022